Margin Interest

 The Bottom Line

 Margin interest is the price of leverage.
 It is a critical factor in the profitability equation for any margin trader.
 While it enables the potential for outsized gains, it also introduces a hurdle rate that your investments must clear just to break even.
+For most investors, margin interest is a silent headwind that requires a disciplined approach to risk and return.
 Investors considering margin trading must rigorously calculate the impact of margin interest on their expected returns.
 Margin interest is the practice of paying for borrowed capital to enhance buying power.
 Through this mechanism, margin interest may result in tax benefits for some, but substantial costs for others.
 On the other hand, ignoring margin interest can lead to a slow erosion of account value, turning winning trades into losers.
-Ultimately, the best margin strategy is one where the return on investment significantly exceeds the cost of borrowing.
+Ultimately, the best margin strategy is one where the return on investment significantly exceeds the cost of borrowing, ensuring that leverage works for you rather than against you.

 At a Glance